bullet-db/bullet-dsl/README.md

 When an object is converted, the name of the fields in the resulting BulletRecord are specified by the schema and the corresponding values by the corresponding references.
 If a reference is null, the corresponding name will be used instead.

-The values for the possible types are the same as defined in [Bullet Record](https://github.com/bullet-db/bullet-record):
+The values for the possible types are the same as the valid types defined in [Bullet Record](https://github.com/bullet-db/bullet-record):
   - BOOLEAN
   - INTEGER
   - LONG